 This list of small dog breeds has some of the most popular small breed dogs and may help you find a small breed puppy, especially if a Bichon Frise is not exactly what your family needs.

-A Bichon pup loves to please its master, but does not take well to harsh correction.
-Additionally if left along they may bark and chew.
+A Bichon pup loves to please its master, but Bichons are not for everyone.
+They do not take well to harsh correction.
+And, if left alone for long periods, they may become barkers or chewers.

-Here is a list of small dog breeds, some of the most popular little pups, including one that may be right for your family.
+Here are some of the most popular little pups, including one that just might be right for your family.

 - Boston Terriers – This breed gets along well with children, and doesn’t require a lot of maintenance in terms of grooming.
 However, they are persistent chewers, so make sure you get some indestructible dog toys if you choose this type of puppy.